Ivan-Kouznetsov/aartl/README.md

 ## Setup and Use

-Download the source code.
+1. Download the source code
-Ensure that Node.js is installed
+2. Ensure that Node.js is installed
-Open a terminal
+3. Open a terminal

+In the terminal:

     cd aartl
     npm install